chz816/bert4search/classification/README.md

-# bert4search

-## Classification Task
+# Step 3: Classification Task

 This part is to use the pre-training result to find the top 10 related firms for each target firm.

 Here we use "bert-as-service" to find the top related firms.
 The details for this tool can be found at the official repo: https://github.com/hanxiao/bert-as-service.

 You may need to install the server and client firstly.